 Minimal scarring and lower risk of wound infection

-Laparoscopic appendectomy offers an efficient, safe solution for appendicitis with minimal disruption to your body, allowing you to recover quickly and return to your daily activities with minimal discomfort.
+Laparoscopic appendectomy offers an efficient, safe solution for appendicitis with minimal disruption to your body, allowing San Jose area patients to recover quickly and return to daily activities with minimal discomfort.

-This minimally invasive procedure wraps the upper portion of the stomach around the lower esophagus, creating a stronger barrier that prevents stomach acid from flowing upward and eliminates chronic heartburn and GERD symptoms.
+This minimally invasive anti-reflux surgery wraps the upper portion of the stomach around the lower esophagus, creating a stronger barrier that prevents stomach acid from flowing upward and permanently eliminates chronic heartburn and GERD symptoms.

 Using five small incisions (typically 0.5-1 cm each), your surgeon inserts a camera and specialized instruments to access the upper stomach (fundus) and lower esophagus.
-The fundus is carefully wrapped around the esophagus and secured with stitches, creating a one-way valve effect.
-The entire procedure typically takes 1-2 hours under general anesthesia.
+The fundus is carefully wrapped around the esophagus and secured with sutures, creating a one-way valve effect that prevents acid reflux.
+The entire laparoscopic procedure typically takes 1-2 hours under general anesthesia.

-Significant reduction or elimination of acid reflux symptoms
+Significant reduction or complete elimination of acid reflux symptoms

 Reduced risk of esophageal damage and complications of untreated GERD